 They provide goals to encourage continuous quality improvement, capacity building, appropriate technical assistance and stronger collaboration.

 Programs that are assessed as underperforming will be engaged by VSHSL staff to support program improvement and understand barriers to performance.
 VSHSL staff will have the ability to deploy VSHSL capacity building funds to provide targeted interventions to support partner entities in improving performance.
 When programs consistently underperform, VSHSL staff will determine whether continued capacity building and technical assistance are likely to improve program performance.
 VSHSL staff may also recover VSHSL proceeds consistent with contract terms.
-In cases of consistent program underperformance, VSHSL staff may also halt a program’s activities and re-procure the program in order to seek partnership with a different entity to execute the program.
+In cases of consistent program underperformance, VSHSL staff may also halt a program’s activities and re-procure the services from a different contracted community-based organization to execute the program.

 Performance Measurement Data Collection